-Figure 3 : Structural model of relationship between performance measurement system, competency and work performance
+Figure 2 Structural model of relationship between performance measurement system, competency and work performance

-Three hypotheses had been developed and tested for this research.
-Table 4 shows the result of direct relationship between performance measurement system, competency and work performance.
-Both hypotheses were supported and significant at $p \leq 0.01$.
-Bootstrapping was used to test the mediation effect and the result showed that competency partially mediated the relationship between performance measurement system and work performance (Table 5).
-According to Zainudin (2014), if the result of indirect and direct relationship is significant, the nature of mediation is partial mediation.
+Three hypotheses have been developed and tested for this research.
+Table 5 shows the result of direct relationship between performance measurement system, competency and work performance.
+Both hypotheses is supported and significant at $p \le 0.01$.
+Bootstrapping was used to test the mediation effect and the result shows competency is partially mediates the relationship between performance measurement system and work performance (table 6).
+According to Zainudin (2014), if the result of indirect and direct relationship are significant, the nature of mediation is partial mediation.